New York City Police Department corruption and misconduct: NYPD edits to English Wikipedia articles

 On March 13, 2015, many news organizations reported that 50 of the 15,000 IP addresses belonging to the NYPD were associated with edits to articles on the English Wikipedia that dated back to 2006.
-These IP addresses geolocate to NYPD headquarters at 1 Police Plaza.
+These IP addresses geolocate are sent to the NYPD headquarters at 1 Police Plaza.
 According to one news source, English Wikipedia discourages editors from making revisions that might constitute a conflict of interest.
 An internal review found two officers had used police-owned equipment to make edits to English Wikipedia.
 Of the English Wikipedia edits, Commissioner Bill Bratton said, "I don't anticipate any punishment to be quite frank with you."
 Bratton said the NYPD does not have "a policy specific to accessing that site," but will review its social media policy.
 In 2020, it was reported that the NYPD continued to edit its pages on Wikipedia, although edits were quickly reversed.